MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/data-access-governance-reports.md

 ## Limitations or known issues

 - These reports work only if you have non-pseudonymized report data selected for your organization.
 To change this setting, you must be Global Administrator.
-Go to the [Reports setting in the Microsoft 365 admin center](https://admin.microsoft.com/#/Settings/Services/:/Settings/L1/Reports) and select **Display concealed user, group, and site names in all reports**.
+Go to the [Reports setting in the Microsoft 365 admin center](https://admin.microsoft.com/#/Settings/Services/:/Settings/L1/Reports) and clear **Display concealed user, group, and site names in all reports**.
 - Data in these reports might be delayed by up to 48 hours.